NextCenturyCorporation/mcs-ingest/README.md

 * Update the db_version in deployment_script.py to new db version
 * In deployment_script.py call your module and function to update database
 * If the db version is not new, no script will be run

+## Acknowledgements

+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) and Naval Information Warfare Center, Pacific (NIWC Pacific) under Contract No. N6600119C4030.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the DARPA or NIWC Pacific.